AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/braze.md

 Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

 Experience Platform provides support for ingesting data from Streaming applications.
-Support for streaming providers include [!DNL Braze Currents].
+Support for streaming providers includes [!DNL Braze Currents].

 [!DNL Braze] powers customer-centric interactions between consumers and brands in real-time. [!DNL Braze Currents] is a real-time data stream of engagement events from the Braze platform that is the most robust yet granular export out of the [!DNL Braze] platform.